brittbowers/brittsbits-bytes/site/content/post/grad_desc.md

 	![grad_desc](/img/grad_desc/vel_grad.png)

-	The math definition: For all you symbol lovers.
-A gradient is just the slope of the line tangent to the curve at whatever point you are assessing.
+	The math definition: A gradient is the slope of the line tangent to the curve at whatever point you are assessing.
 This means a gradient is the sum of the partial derivative components reprepresting that function at that point.
 Which brings us to something like this:

 	<img src="/img/grad_desc/grad_eq.png" alt="grad_desc" width="300" height="100"/>

 2. What are we descending and why?

-	Now imagine there is no function to simply find the partial derivative of as above.
-The function is unknown.
-Well, the answer reveals itself in the question.
-If the gradient is the magnitude and direction of change from one point to another then how would we find (perhaps) the minimum point of a function?
+	Now imagine the function above is unknown.
+Well, if the gradient is the magnitude and direction of change from one point to another then how would we find (perhaps) the minimum point of a function?
 Follow the gradients.
 Let's specifically follow the largest gradients that bring us in the right direction of that point.
-We'll specify a rate that we want to check these gradients (step) as well as the point we want to start at (x,y,z,etc).
+We'll specify a rate that we want to check these gradients (step size) as well as the point we want to start at (x,y,z,etc).
 Then we'll check each gradient around that point.

 	Why do we do this?
-In machine learning many times you don't know the relationship between the predicted variable and the features.
+In machine learning you are typically trying to find some relationship between a predictor and a series of features.
 In order to converge you optimize a [cost function](https://towardsdatascience.com/coding-deep-learning-for-beginners-linear-regression-part-2-cost-function-49545303d29f) for the lowest amount of error.
-The way you optimize this is by taking steps in the direction of the lowest error.
+The way you optimize this is by taking steps in the direction of the lowest error and returning the gradient vector that corresponds.
+Once you reach a threshold minimum your gradient vector reveals the coefficients which optimize this cost function.

 	 I would presume that your interviewer, therefore, is testing whether or not you can dive under the hood of your algorithmic vehicle and conduct a bit of manual maintenance.

 ## Coding the Solution

 Alright let's get down to it.
-You'll probably want to make 2 functions.
-I mean do whatever floats your boat, but this is what worked for me.
-The first function will simply compute the gradient given x = (x1, x2).
+I made two functions to solve this problem.
+The first function will simply compute the maximum gradient given x = (x1, x2).
 I'm going to presume there are only 2 features (x1,x2) as defined by the prompt.
-The second function will use that first function to minimize your unknown (given) function f(x1,x2) = y.
-Starting with the gradient function we have:
+The second function will use that first function to minimize your unknown (given) function f(x1,x2) = y by following gradients in the first function.
+Starting with the first function we have:

 ```python
 def gradient(func,x):